Phatiah

 Fatiah Kanyinsola Ojediran (born August 26, 2008) is a Nigerian singer and songwriter, professionally known as Phatiah, Phatiah music.
+She looks up to the likes of Tiwa Savage, Seyi shay and a lot of other female musicians.

 Education

 She was born as Fatiah Kayinsola Ojediran on August 26, 2008, in Lagos State, Nigeria.
 She attended Starfield group of schools in Lagos for her primary and Junior secondary Education, and she went further to Ifako International Schools to continue her Senior Secondary Education.

 Career

-At the age of five, Fatiah showed a keen interest in music and took it a step further in rhyming popular music lyrics, just as she declared her interest to become a musician who will influence people positively with her music.
+At the age of five, the little Fatiah showed a keen interest in music and took it a step further in rhyming popular music lyrics.
+She declared her interest to become a musician who will influence people positively with her music.

 Having expressed her desire, her parents set about providing the enabling environment for her to express her inmate talents for public consumption.
-She was mentored and tutored by her father a Nigerian Music entrepreneur and was signed under his management company Climax Entertainment in 2019.
+She was mentored and tutored by her father, a Nigerian Music entrepreneur called Mr. Jamiu Ojediran alias Climax, and was signed under his management company Climax Entertainment in 2019 with the stage name Phatiah.

-She gained an audience when she decided to innovate and promote conscious pop music in Nigeria.
+She gained an audience when she began to innovate and promote conscious pop music in Nigeria.

 She made a passionate plea to the government to provide adequate care for children who she says are the future in her song “Leaders of Tomorrow” with the aim of drawing the attention of the public and humanity to the plight of children in a way that meets the objectives of UNICEF.

 In an interview with the BBC What's New team, Phatiah insisted she is still very motivated by Social Change despite facing challenges from friends, well wishers and family but remains steadfast because of the love and support she gets which motivates her drive for her music.